Carbon dioxide spikes to critical new record, halfway to doubling pre-industrial levels

 The research station, at 11,135 feet elevation on the summit of a picturesque Hawaiian volcano, has been monitoring the weather and chemistry of the atmosphere continuously since the 1950s.
-Its location allows it to sample some of the purest air available, providing scientists an untainted representation of how humans are irreversibly influencing climate system.
+Its location allows it to sample some of the purest air available, providing scientists an untainted representation of how humans are irreversibly influencing climate systems.

 When the station began collecting CO2 measurements in the late 1950s, atmospheric CO2 concentration sat at around 315 parts per million.
 On Saturday, the daily average was pegged at 421.21 parts per million — the first time in human history that number has been so high.
 Previously, it had never exceeded 420 parts per million.